electronicarts/ea-async/README.md

 EA Async requires JVM 1.8.x.

 It works with java and scala and with most JVM languages.
-The only requirement to use EA Async is that must be used only inside methods that return return `CompletableFuture`, `CompletionStage`, or subclasses of `CompletableFuture`.
+The only requirement to use EA Async is that must be used only inside methods that return `CompletableFuture`, `CompletionStage`, or subclasses of `CompletableFuture`.

 ### Using with maven